The-Intruder/Customizable-File-Reading-with-C-aka-get_next_line/README.md

 2. Call the Get Next Line Function:
    - To read the next line from a file descriptor, use the following function call:
      ```
-     int get_next_line(int fd, char **line);
+     char *get_next_line(int fd);
      ```
    - Pass the file descriptor `fd` from which you want to read the next line.
-   - The function will store the line read from the file descriptor in the `line` variable, which is a pointer to a character pointer (`char**`).
+   - The function will return the line read from the file descriptor, which is a pointer to a character (`char*`).
-   - The function returns `1` if a line was read successfully, `0` if the end of the file was reached, or `-1` in case of an error.
+   - The function returns a pointer to a character if a line was read successfully, `NULL` if the end of the file was reached or in case of an error.

 3. Process the Read Line:
    - After calling the Get Next Line function, you can process the read line as needed in your project.
-   - The line read from the file descriptor is stored in the `line` variable passed to the function call.
+   - The line read from the file descriptor is returned function call.
-   - You can manipulate and use the `line` variable to perform operations such as printing, parsing, or further processing.
+   - You can manipulate and use the returned pointer to perform operations such as printing, parsing, or further processing.

 4. Free Allocated Memory:
    - It's important to free the memory allocated by the Get Next Line function to avoid memory leaks.
    - After you have finished using the line read from the file descriptor, free the memory using the following function call:
      ```
-     void ft_strdel(char **as);
+     void free(void *addr);
      ```
-   - Pass the address of the `line` variable to the `ft_strdel` function to free the memory.
+   - Pass the address of the returned value to the `free` function to free the memory.

 5. Repeat the Process:
    - To read the next line from the file descriptor, repeat steps 2-4.